Community #1: safety & knowing our rights

 Active Support

-To actively support, we want to enable conditions for the person targeted to:
+To support, we want to enable conditions for the person targeted to:

 Know they’re not alone.
 They recognize you as a trusted ally.

 Be at less risk of harm.
-Your engagement does not make things worse, and even de-escalates/prevents harm.
+Your engagement should not make things worse, for yourself or them.
+Can it de-escalate/prevent harm?

 Know rights.
 To offer responsible support, you need to understand basic rights and how state enforcement works.
-For reliable, accessible guidance, consult the ACLU.
+There are dozens of resources today.
+Examples include the ACLU.
+This isn't easy: the system is designed to make it difficult to know and exercise our rights, and enforcement is not applied evenly.

 Know legal resources available to them.
 Like phone numbers to get help.

-Be able to communicate with friends and family after they’re abducted.
+Be able to communicate with friends and family after they’re abducted or arrested.
 It is not uncommon for people to have little way of contacting their families.
 An ally can find out where they're being taken and get contact information for loved ones.
+The laws and processes are different depending on the system they've entered.
+So it helps to be you involved early with community groups to be able to get advice.

 Situational awareness is the foundation